Oronar/armamissions/utility/Bad_Dudes_Respawn_Module.Stratis/README.md

 ### Configuration
 1. In `Description.ext` locate the `sideRespawnMarkerName` value and set it to the respawn marker set in Basic Setup (e.g. `respawn_west`, `respawn_east` etc.)
     * Note the default value is `respawn_west` and does not need to be changed if players are BLUFOR.

 # Alternative Setups

 ## Object Location Respawn (aka Box Respawn)
 An alternative configuration where players will respawn near the location of an object.
-This object can be mobile and moved via ACE cargo loading and ACE carry/drag to allow players to relocate their spawn location.
+This object can be mobile and moved via ACE cargo loading and ACE carry/drag to allow players to relocate their respawn position.

 ### Mission Setup
 1. Follow the steps for **Mission Setup** in **Basic Setup**
-2. Add an object in Eden that cannot be picked up but can be moved via ACE carry/crag mechanics, such as an ammo box.
+2. Add an object in Eden that cannot be picked up but can be moved via ACE carry/drag mechanics, such as an ammo box.
 3. Set the object's `Variable Name` to the value indicated by the `respawnMarkerName` configuration value in `Description.ext`.
 By default this value is `bdrm_respawn`.

 ### Configuration
 1. Follow the steps for **Configuration** in **Basic Setup**

 ## Object Action Respawn (aka Flag Respawn)
 An alternative configuration where players respawn at the latest object activated by an action.
-Players interact with the object via an action to relocate the spawn position to their current position.
+Players interact with the object via an action to relocate the respawn position to their current position.

 ### Mission Setup
 1. Follow the steps for **Mission Setup** in **Basic Setup**